 For each of the 26 sites/Stage 2 reports, we will conclude whether or not each of Ozaki et al.'s (2024) three key findings (regarding tempo, pitch height, and pitch stability) generalise to their given language/location.
 We will also include a meta-analysis comparing all sites with Ozaki et al.'s (2024) original results to conclude whether their findings generalise across all studied languages/locations.
-For each of the three features in each language, we will conclude whether songs are significantly higher/faster/more stable than speech (replicating Ozaki et al.), significantly equivalent38 (contradicting Ozaki et al.), or inconclusive (if neither null hypothesis testing nor equivalence testing are statistically significant; see Table
+For each of the three features in each language, we will conclude whether songs are significantly higher/faster/more stable than speech (replicating Ozaki et al.), significantly equivalent38 (contradicting Ozaki et al.), or inconclusive (if neither null hypothesis testing nor equivalence testing are statistically significant; see Table 2).

 Since this is a Programmatic Registered Report where one Stage 1 protocol will result in multiple Stage 2 outputs, it is possible that different Stage 2 outputs will produce different results for different languages.
 This will allow us to evaluate criticisms that global analyses of cross-cultural trends fail to address the importance of internal diversity (“How many exceptions are researchers willing to ignore?”28).

-1 Registered Report Design Planner.
+Table 2.
+Registered Report Design Planner.
 Includes three hypotheses (H1-H3).